 - For gas and oil systems, turn all the radiator valves on and the room thermostat to maximum.
 Then set the heating to run on your programmer/boiler and after 15 minutes touch the radiators to see if they are starting to heat up.

-If all the radiators heat up everything should be fine for when you need to use the system.
-Just turn the heating off and wait for the colder weather.
+- If all the radiators heat up everything should be fine for when you need to use the system.
+You just need to turn the heating off again until you’re ready to use it.

-If none of the radiators are working, please call Swale Heating.
-Our contractor will work to fix any problems with your electric, gas, hot water or heating systems and now there are more ways to contact them.
+- If none of the radiators are working, please call Swale Heating.
+They’ll work to fix any problems with your electric, gas, hot water or heating systems and now there are more ways to contact them.

-If one or two radiators remain cold it could mean a small amount of air has entered the system and all you need do is bleed those radiators.
-Swale telephone advisors can also help with explaining how you can carry out basic quick fixes such as bleeding radiators.
+- If one or two radiators remain cold it could mean a small amount of air has entered the system and all you need do is bleed those radiators.
+If you need some advice Swale telephone advisors can help with explaining how to carry out quick fixes such as bleeding radiators.